Skip to content

 Adapter in open enclosure

 This adapter is used in my lab to use old GPIB equipment in test-automation.
 The initial support in AR488 is preserved (here).
-However, I suggest using the more recent code from (here).
+This is a fork from (here) that includes the modifications needed to make the pinout work.
+However, I strongly suggest to use the upstream code and not this PlattformIo based code (see Firmware section for links)!

 The hardware design is licensed under the CC BY-NC-ND 4.0 license.
 Feel free to order a bunch for you and your best friends.
 However, don't sell these on ebay and such...
 I will notice!
 Commercial option available on request.